 I know it’s sad, but you can’t do it!
 Well, you can, but it’s costly, and it takes a lot of work.
 Make sure to make other accommodations for your pets while you travel to the islands.

-16. Hawaii has planned the use of plastic bags.
+16. Hawaii has Banned the use of plastic bags.

 I recommend either bringing your own small foldable reusable bags (bonus: you can bring souvenirs home in them!) or purchasing reusable bags on the island.
 We love our reusable Hawaii-print Target bags.
 We use them all the time wherever we are.